ORI-Muchim/Best-Hospital-Location/Readme.md

 In this project, we specifically target the issue of hospital location selection in Jeollanam-do.
 Our goal is to identify the optimal location for a hospital considering various factors such as population distribution, gender ratio, and the region's topography.
 We aim to provide a direction for enhancing the hospital infrastructure in Jeollanam-do.

+This project was used in the data analysis course for social services.

 ## Usage Instructions

 Follow the steps below to use our Python source code for social data analysis and hospital location selection: